This post was updated in September 2022.

 Webinars are widely utilized in marketing.
 You can use them to present your new product or feature, to educate your customers on how to use your software, to discuss relevant topics or issues, and many other reasons.
-This post is about sales webinars, which are great for generating leads and turning them into customers.
+This post is about sales webinars and how a well-thought-out webinar funnel generates leads that turn into customers.

 If you are in doubt about whether or not you need a sales funnel at all, you can use this sales funnel calculator to check how your revenue could grow with an optimized sales funnel.

-You’ve got traffic coming from somewhere (your website or email list, let’s say).
-Then, after people sign up, they can attend the event — if they remember.
+You’ve got traffic of people interested in your webinar coming from somewhere (your website or email list, let’s say).
+Then, after people signed up for your webinar, they attend the event — if they remember.
 At the end, you point them to a sales page, and if they buy, they go to an order confirmation page.
 Pretty simple.

 The problem with that funnel is that people might drop out at several different points: